 In accordance with Accounting Standards Codification ("ASC") 205-40, Going Concern, the Company has evaluated whether there are conditions and events, considered in the aggregate, that raise substantial doubt about the Company's ability to continue as a going concern within one year after the date the financial statements are issued.
-As of March 31, 2022, the Company had an accumulated deficit of \$502,085.
-During the three months ended March 31, 2022, the Company used \$27,190 of cash in operations for the three months ended March 31, 2022.
+As of March 31, 2023, the Company had an accumulated deficit of \$592,808.
+During the three months ended March 31, 2023, the Company incurred a net loss of \$30,070 and the Company used \$27,995 of cash in operations.
 The Company expects to continue to generate operating losses in the foreseeable future.
-Based upon its current operating plan, the Company expects that its cash, cash equivalents and available-for-sale securities of \$180,050 as of March 31, 2022, will be sufficient to fund its operating expenses and capital expenditure requirements for at least twelve months from the date of issuance of these financial statements.
+Based upon its current operating plan, the Company expects that its cash, cash equivalents and available-for-sale securities of \$185,509, excluding restricted cash of \$1,833, as of March 31, 2023, will be sufficient to fund its operating expenses and capital expenditure requirements for at least twelve months from the date of issuance of these financial statements.
 However, the Company has based this estimate on assumptions that may prove to be wrong, and its operating plan may change as a result of many factors currently unknown to it.
 As a result, the Company could deplete its capital resources sooner than it currently expects.
-The Company expects it may finance its future cash needs through a combination of equity offerings, debt financings, collaborations, strategic alliances or licensing arrangements.
+The Company expects to finance its future cash needs through a combination of equity offerings, debt financings, collaborations, strategic alliances or licensing arrangements.
 If the Company is unable to obtain funding, the Company would be forced to delay, reduce or eliminate some or all of its research and development programs, preclinical and clinical testing or commercialization efforts, which could adversely affect its business prospects.

 The accompanying condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
-The accompanying condensed consolidated financial statements include the accounts of Solid Biosciences Inc. and its wholly owned or controlled subsidiaries.
+The accompanying condensed consolidated financial statements include the accounts of the Company and its wholly owned or controlled subsidiaries.
 All intercompany accounts and transactions have been eliminated.
-In the opinion of management, the Company's accompanying unaudited condensed consolidated financial statements, consisting of normal recurring accruals, necessary for a fair statement of the Company's financial statements for interim periods in accordance with GAAP.
-The information included in this quarterly report on Form 10-Q should be read in conjunction with the Company's consolidated financial statements and the accompanying notes included in the Company's Annual Report on Form 10-K for the year ended December 31, 2021.
+In the opinion of management, the Company's accompanying unaudited condensed consolidated financial statements include all adjustments, consisting of normal recurring accruals, necessary for a fair statement of the Company's financial statements for interim periods in accordance with GAAP.
+The information included in this quarterly report on Form 10-Q should be read in conjunction with the Company's consolidated financial statements and the accompanying notes included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022.
 The year-end condensed consolidated balance sheet data presented for comparative purposes was derived from the Company's audited financial statements but does not include all disclosures required by GAAP.
-The results of operations for the three months ended March 31, 2022 are not necessarily indicative of the operating results for the full year or for any other subsequent interim period.
+The results of operations for the three months ended March 31, 2023 are not necessarily indicative of the operating results for the full year or for any other subsequent interim period.